The Rights of Privately Sponsored Refugees

 What are your settlement responsibilities?

 Once you have arrived in Canada, you are expected to make every effort to become self-sufficient as soon as possible.
-This may include attending English or French classes, connecting with a Settlement Agency that can help you to settle into life in Canada, and starting to look for a job if you are able to.
+This may include attending English or French classes, connecting with a Settlement Agency that can help you to settle into life in Canada, and starting to look for a job if you can.
 Although you are not required to work and support yourself and your family in your first year in Canada, it is advisable to create a plan for how you intend to support yourself and your family after the sponsorship period is over.

 What happens if you choose to move to a different city in Canada?